 If you are going to start hiking it’s important to invest in a good pair of hiking boots.
 Hiking boots come in all shapes and sizes so it’s important to pick one that feels comfortable and can handle the type of hiking you will be doing.

-Also a good pair of socks can be almost as important as the hiking boots.
+Also, a good pair of socks can be almost as important as hiking boots.
 Stay away from cotton socks when hiking, it is best to go with wool or a synthetic blend.